 Nebraska lawmakers move to clamp down on sex traffickers

-A bill that would create much longer prison sentences for people who buy and sell sex in Nebraska cleared its first major hurdle in the Legislature Wednesday, but lawmakers say it needs much more work.
-Senators voted 42-0 to give first-round approval to a measure that could result in life sentences for people who force children into prostitution and prison sentences for other sex trafficking crimes that now carry no minimum penalties.
+A bill that would create stiffer penalties for people who buy and sell sex in Nebraska has advanced in the Legislature, but lawmakers say it needs more work.
+Senators voted 42-0 Wednesday to give first-round approval to a bill that would increase prison sentences for sex traffickers and provide other protections for survivors of sexual assault and domestic violence.

 Add your comments below